lilchichi/101-s/blockchain.md

 - Tranparancy

+  - The ability for information to be public and / or truthful, so what we're being told by the news, seeing online and reading can be verified and checked with other open-sources, web3 holds this principle close which is why most of the projects are open-source allowing anyone to view and even contribute to their codebase & overall project.
   - ...
 For example, since politicians usually throw money at most problems, assuming they used a public blockchain, the public could easily follow the money and therefore track every single transaction they made as well as follow, which would help with the accountability across goverment spending and check if it is being used in the publics best interest.

 - Freedom